 People make mistakes.
-Unfortunately, and well-documented recently, police can make mistakes too.
+Unfortunately, and well-documented recently, police can make mistakes, too.
 This is especially true when a police officer arrives at the scene of a crash along a busy highway and hears conflicting witness testimony.
 The officer will attempt to do his or her best and reach a conclusion as to the cause of an accident, and that officer’s conclusion will often be the official police report account of what happened.
 But sometimes, that officer can reach an incorrect conclusion.
-Sometimes an officer will mishear something, sometimes, a witness will be mistaken.
-Sometimes the officer simply writes down the wrong word or has a typo that changes the meaning of a sentence.
+Sometimes, an officer will mishear something, and sometimes, a witness will be mistaken.
+Sometimes, the officer simply writes down the wrong word or has a typo that changes the meaning of a sentence.

 “In this era of widespread highway travel and numerous highway collisions, a jury, usually composed of adult drivers, for the most part, is capable of reaching its own conclusions with regard to fault and degree of fault in a case of this type.”
 Stucker v.
 Chitwood, 841 S.W.2d 816, 820 (Mo.
 App.
 1992) (internal citation omitted).
 Missouri cases generally hold it is improper to introduce evidence showing the investigating officer did or did not issue a traffic citation to a driver.
 Id.
 Missouri Courts have repeatedly held an investigating officer who was not an eyewitness may not properly state his or her opinion as to which of the parties was at fault in causing a traffic accident.
 Khan v.
 Gutsgell, 55 S.W.3d 440, 442-42 (Mo.
 App.
 2001).